Hush that Ferrari! EU turns eye to engine noise

 Lawmakers worry that electric cars, which have no whirring motor generating noise, are too quiet to alert pedestrians of their approach and pose a special danger to the blind.

-Their solution is to recommend that electric cars be fitted with an acoustic vehicle alerting system AVAS.L to emit an artificial sound.
+Their solution is to recommend that electric cars be fitted with an acoustic vehicle alerting system (AVAS) to emit an artificial sound.

 The current EU legislation recommends a continuous sound, and stipulates that melodious or animal sounds are not appropriate.